Baconing/bd/README.md

 # bd
-bd is a SQL-like database software with it's own "fork" of SQL adding a type system based on the query rather than the table. you can force a type on a column by adding a type after the column name, however it is not required.
+bd is a SQL-like database software with its own "fork" of SQL adding a type system based on the query rather than the table. you can force a type on a column by adding a type after the column name, however it is not required.

 bd is a personal project im using to help me store data easily in my projects.